metabase/metabase/docs/people-and-groups/google-and-ldap.md

 Note that Metabase accounts _created_ with Google Sign-In will not have passwords; they must use Google to sign in to Metabase.

+### Multiple domains for Google Sign-in

 {% include plans-blockquote.html feature="Multiple domains for Google Sign-in" %}

-If you're on a [pro](https://www.metabase.com/product/pro) or [Enterprise](https://www.metabase.com/product/enterprise) plan, you can specify multiple domains, separated by a comma.
+If you're on a [pro](https://www.metabase.com/product/pro) or [Enterprise](https://www.metabase.com/product/enterprise) plan, you can specify multiple domains in the **Domain** field, separated by a comma.
 For example, `mycompany.com,example.com.br,otherdomain.co.uk`.

 ## Required LDAP attributes